Recommended reads & Online resources

 Depending on your genre and interests, there are a number of well-respected writers’ organizations and alliances that can help you connect with other authors and offer helpful resources like webinars and classes, query and pitch resources and connections, peer critiques, and much more.
 Here are a few I especially like:

 Don’t forget about chapters of these groups–or other independent writers-group chapters—that may be based in your area.
-Many of these (in non-pandemic times) offer in-person meetings, workshops, and crit groups.
+Many of these offer in-person meetings, workshops, and crit groups, as well as conferences.

 And speaking of conferences, these can be some of the most useful and enjoyable opportunities to connect with other authors, learn from many of the best in the business, and have the chance to meet and speak with the industry’s top professionals.
 There are many national and regional conferences—make sure you research what they offer, their reputation, the presenters they feature, etc., to make sure the investment is one that will help you in your writing and publishing career.